nyu-oop-sp18/class06/README.md

-In general, whenever the implicit parameter list of a method is omitted in a call to the method, the compiler will search for implicit values in the scope of the call whose static type match the static types of the implicit parameters.
+In general, whenever the implicit parameter list of a method is omitted in a call to the method, the compiler will search for implicit values in the scope of the call whose static types match the static types of the implicit parameters.

 In our example, we call `adjust(3.0)` and the compiler thus searches